deg0nz/MMM-PublicTransportBerlin/README.md

 Here's how to find out the `stationId`:

-1. You have to be in the modules folder (`MagicMirror/modules/MMM-PublicTransportBerlin`).
+1. You have to be in the modules directory (`~/MagicMirror/modules/MMM-PublicTransportBerlin`).
 2. Then run the following command: `npm run query_station`.
 3. Enter a station name.
 4. The result could contain one or more possible stations with valid IDs.